Franchise Agreement vs. Franchise Disclosure Document

 - Are there any additional services you think the franchisor should consider providing you?
 Extra training, additional field support during the opening period, or changes to the time required to open your business are all possible if you make your case to the franchisor that they are required.

-Find a Qualified Franchise Lawyer to Review the Franchise Agreement
+Find a Qualified Franchise Lawyer

 It is strongly recommended that you have a qualified franchise attorney review the Franchise Agreement before you sign it so that you are certain you have a clear understanding of all its contents.